docker/docs/content/config/pruning.md

 ## Prune containers

-When you stop a container, it is not automatically removed unless you started it with the `--rm` flag.
+When you stop a container, it isn't automatically removed unless you started it with the `--rm` flag.
 To see all containers on the Docker host, including stopped containers, use `docker ps -a`.
 You may be surprised how many containers exist, especially on a development system!
 A stopped container's writable layers